-So we’re here to cover everything you need to know about New Horizons, including story and gameplay details as well as highlighting some new features.
+Here, we’ll be going over everything you need to know about New Horizons and detailing all the new features and major changes included.
 We’ll be updating this story in the future, so make sure to check back.

 Animal Crossing: New Horizons Release Date

 Animal Crossing: New Horizons is scheduled to release on March 20, 2020, for the Nintendo Switch.

 The game was initially planned to launch sometime in 2019, however, Nintendo would later announce the game would be delayed for another year.
 The extra time will allow the team to address any remaining bugs and ensure the final version is up to Nintendo’s quality standards.

 New Horizons sees players creating an original character using the game’s expanded customization options, which now include gender-neutral hairstyles and different skin tones to pick from at the start.
 Afterward, they’ll be transported to a tropical island as part of business-savvy tanuki Tom Nook’s “deserted island getaway package.”
 From there, players will set-up a tent and be given an opportunity to explore their new home.